jzombie/rich-cms/md-content/Chapter 2.md

 During his last week in college, (eighteen years after the operation), something happened which marked the most important turning-point of his life.
 Through what seemed to be mere chance, he came into possession of another electrical hearing device, which as sent to him on trial.
 He was slow about testing it, due to his disappointment with a similar device.
 Finally he picked the instrument up, and more or less carelessly, placed it on his head, hooked up the battery, and lo! as if by a stroke of magic, his lifelong DESIRE FOR NORMAL HEARING BECAME A REALITY!
 For the first time in hist life he heard practically as well as any person with normal hearing.
 "God moves in mysterious ways, His wonders to perform."

 Overjoyed because of the Changed World which had been brought to him through his hearing device, he rushed to the telephone, called his mother, and heard her voice perfectly.
 The next day he plainly heard the voices of his professors in class, for the first time in his life!
 Previously he could hear them only when they shouted, at short range.
 He heard the radio.
 He heard the talking pictures.
-For teh first time in his life, he could converse freely with other people, without the necessity of their having to speak loudly.
+For the first time in his life, he could converse freely with other people, without the necessity of their having to speak loudly.
 Truly, he had come into possession of a Changed World.

 We had refused to accept Nature's error, and, by PERSISTENT DESIRE, we had induced Nature to correct that error, through the only practical means available.